Kong/docs.konghq.com/app/plugins/galileo.md

   Plugins: /plugins
 ---

-Logs request and response data to [Galileo][analytics].
+Logs request and response data to [Galileo][galileo].
 Works with any Galileo subscription plan, including the FREE plan with 24h data retention.

 ----